Top 20 Celebrity Painters

 Perhaps best known for her roles in the movies Kill Bill and Charlie’s Angels, as well as the TV show Elementary, actress Lucy Liu is also a very talented abstract artist.
-She has painted for years, under the pseudonym Yu Ling, but has recently been exhibiting at art galleries and finally claiming credit for her impressive work.
+She has painted for years, under the pseudonym Yu Ling, but has recently been exhibiting her celebrity paintings at art galleries and finally claiming credit for her impressive work.

 Legendary wild man Dennis Hopper, in addition to acting in such iconic films as Easy Rider, Rebel Without a Cause, and Speed, was also a gifted painter with a unique vision.
-His time spent with artists like Andy Warhol also gave him an unrivalled view into the art world of the 1960’s.
+His time spent with artists like Andy Warhol also gave him an unrivaled view into the art world of the 1960’s.

 Before becoming the face of glam rock, musician David Bowie studied art and design, and has been painting ever since.
-His art evokes a depth and surrealism unsurprising from this avant-garde shapeshifter.
+His celebrity art evokes a depth and surrealism unsurprising from this avant-garde shapeshifter.

-Singer and songwriter Joni Mitchell is not only famous for her heart-wrenching voice and lyrics, but her absolutely stunning paintings as well — many of which are featured as her album covers.
+Singer and songwriter Joni Mitchell is not only famous for her heart-wrenching voice and lyrics, but her absolutely stunning celebrity paintings as well — many of which are featured as her album covers.
 In fact, though she dropped out of art school at age 19, Mitchell has always considered herself a painter first and a musician second.

 Always recognized for his comedy, as well as more dramatic roles such as in Eternal Sunshine of the Spotless Mind, actor Jim Carrey is also an accomplished artist.
 Last year, he had a solo exhibition, Jim Carrey: Nothing To See Here, in Palm Springs.

 Legendary musician Johnny Cash sketched and painted for years, but never thought his work would appeal to the art world.
 Nevertheless, his work — exemplified by this painting called Flight — was very much in demand.
-However, Johnny’s heart was always in music, and his touring and recording schedule left little time for painting.
+However, Johnny’s heart was always in music, and his touring and recording schedule left little time for celebrity paintings.

 See more of Nicks’ artwork at the website www.inherownwords.com.

-Even the Chairman of the Board, the leader of the Rat Pack, Frank Sinatra himself has picked up a paintbrush in his day.
+Even the Chairman of the Board, the leader of the Rat Pack, Frank Sinatra himself picked up a paintbrush in his day.
 While not a poor hand at painting, we think we prefer his dulcet singing voice.

 We all know that Michael Jackson, the King of Pop, was a man of many talents and unrivaled in his time.
 However, few know that when he was just a child, Jackson was already an extremely gifted painter.
 This portrait of Charlie Chaplin — a big influence of Jackson’s — was painted when the singer was only 9 years old!